mgfernan/NeQuickJRC/README.md

 Release date: <b>10/12/2019</b>

-## Background
-Galileo is the European global navigation satellite system providing a highly accurate and global positioning service under civilian control.
-Galileo, and in general current GNSS, are based on the broadcasting of electromagnetic ranging signals in the L frequency band.
-Those satellite signals suffer from a number of impairments when propagating through the Earth’s ionosphere.
-Receivers  operating  in  single  frequency  mode  may  use  the  single  frequency ionospheric  correction  algorithm  NeQuickG to  estimate  the ionospheric delay on each satellite link.<br>

-The implementation has been written in the C programming language standard 2011 and is divided in:

- - The NeQuickG JRC library (lib)
- - The test driver program (app)

 ## References
  - European GNSS (Galileo) Open Service.
 Ionospheric Correction Algorithm for Galileo Single Frequency Users, 1.2 September 2016
  - C standard ISO/IEC 9899:2011

-## Requirements
- - One of the toolchains listed in Configuration
- - perl for test execution
- - Doxygen, a documentation generator
- - genhtml, a coverage HTML report generator
- - lcov, a coverage tool

 ## Compilation options